djperrefort/fig-tree/docs/getting_started/configuration.md

 # Configuration and Settings

 Fig-Tree uses environmental variables to configure application settings.
+At a minimum, setting the `DEBUG=1` option is sufficient to launch a functional application instance.
+However, deployments in a formal production settings will require additional configuration.

-All settings are loaded dynamically at runtime, and persist for the lifetime of the running application.
+All settings are loaded dynamically at runtime, and persist for the lifetime of the application.
 This means an application restart is required for new settings to take effect.

+!!! danger "Important"
     Setting values should be selected carefully when deploying to a production environment.
     Improper configuration can lead to unexpected behavior and insecure deployments.
+    **Never** enable the `DEBUG` option in a production environment.

 ## General Settings